 What is a CHP?
 What is a CHP system?

 CHP, or Combined Heat and Power, is a solution which produces heat and power (electricity) onsite from a single fuel.
-This is also known as cogeneration, and can be part-powered by hydrogen as a net zero solution.
+This is also known as cogeneration, and can be part-powered by hydrogen as a low carbon solution.
 Some CHP units also generate chilled water, known as trigeneration.

 What is the role of Combined Heat and Power?